nsmsn/dotcom/src/posts/2021-favorite-utility-classes.md

 </code>
 </pre>

 Helpful for displaying long lists of short words or terms.
 Think of a donor wall at a museum for a real-life example.
-I’ve used this pattern on [advocacy.tennessee.edu](https://advocacy.tennessee.edu/ut-impact/) and [data.tennessee.edu](https://data.tennessee.edu/impact-by-county/).
+I’ve used this pattern on tennessee.edu.

 In fact, I’ve found these so useful, all six of these utilities (plus a few more) have made their way into the [nicksimson.com codebase](https://github.com/nsmsn/nicksimsondotcom/tree/master/src/sass).